 The Bergen Philharmonic Orchestra is one of the oldest orchestras in the world, having been founded in 1765.
 Edvard Grieg had a close relationship with the orchestra and was its artistic director during the years 1880-82.
-Edward Gardner has served as Chief Conductor since October 2015, while in November 2021 Sir Mark Elder was announced as the orchestra's Principal Guest Conductor, starting in 2022/23.
+Edward Gardner has served as Chief Conductor since October 2015, while Sir Mark Elder has been the orchestra's Principal Guest Conductor since the 2022-23 season.

 VBPR has worked with the Bergen Philharmonic since 2007.
 Numerous UK and European tours include the orchestra’s seven-concert tour of the UK in January-February 2013 and their 250th anniversary which they celebrated with a special fifteen-months-long programme.
-In August 2022 the Bergen Philharmonic Orchestra and Edward Gardner return to the Edinburgh International Festival to perform a concert version of Strauss's Salome, and concerts with pianist Víkingur Ólafsson in Edinburgh, Copenhagen's Sommerklassisk i Tivoli, and Rheingau Musik Festival.
+In August 2022 the Bergen Philharmonic Orchestra and Edward Gardner returned to the Edinburgh International Festival to perform a concert version of Strauss's Salome, and concerts with pianist Víkingur Ólafsson in Edinburgh, Copenhagen's Sommerklassisk i Tivoli, and Rheingau Musik Festival.

 Since 2015 the orchestra has made its best concerts free to live stream on its Bergenphilive platform: www.bergenphilive.no